LearningAnalyticsUK/soar-glance/INSTRUCTIONS.md

     Effort has been made to make the error reporting of the `glance-cli` tools fairly comprehensive.
 If you encounter such an error, please adjust your combination of command line options accordingly.
-If you encounter no error, but Glance still isn't generating surveys as you believe it should, please submit an [issue]().
+If you encounter no error, but Glance still isn't generating surveys as you believe it should, please submit an [issue](https://github.com/NewcastleComputingScience/student-outcome-accelerator/issues/new).

     **Note**: The optional `random-seed` option is used if you wish to ensure that `glance-cli`  generates the exact same surveys as on a previous execution (selects the same students etc...).
 Most of the time it can be safely ignored.

-5. Check the surveys are working.

-6. Download some results.
+5. Check the surveys are working in your browser of choice.
+You can access them at _http://server.address/index.html#survey/{id}_ where _{id}_ is the long string of characters produced by the _generate_ command.
+If you would like to check that a collection of surveys is working the url to use is similar: _http://server.address/index.html#collection/{id}_ where _{id}_ corresponds to one of the long strings listed as a collection in the output of _generate_.

+    **Note**: _server.address_ corresponds to the ip address or domain name associated with the server on which you are setting up Glance.
+If you are trying to test the surveys from the same machine you should instead use _http://localhost/index..._.

+6. Share individual surveys or collections with instructors using the links from the previous step.
+Once they have completed some (a simple process which is briefly explained [here](README.md)), you will wish to download their results.
+One way of doing this is simply to take a backup of the Glance database, which we explain later.
+Another way is to run the following command:

 ### Performing miscellaneous tasks